 6. Is there air conditioning in the residence halls?

-New House and Sr. House have air conditioning.
+New House and Senior House have air conditioning.

 7. Will the dining halls be open and offering service during the Fall preseason and Winter training periods?

 Dining halls at MIT are open when classes are in session.
 In the Fall they are typically open from the first week of September through about the third week of December.
 In the Winter/Spring they are typically open from about the first week of February through the end of May.